memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 RETURN DISTINCT n.name as name
 ```

-3)Find players related by club and count them by position
+3)Find players that played for certain club and count them by position.

 ```opencypher
 MATCH (m:Team {name: "FC Barcelona"})